David-Li0406/David-Li0406.github.io/_pages/about.md

 Research Interests
 ======
-My research interests cover Natural Language Processing and Text Mining.
-Here are some directions my previous work cover:
+My research interests include Natural Language Processing and Text Mining.
+Here are some directions my previous work covered:

 * Combining structured knowledge with unstructured text together to benifit downstream tasks, like dialogue generation, commonsense reasoning and knowledge graph construction.
 * Exploring and exploiting additional corpus to conduct contrastive learning, especially in low-resource and weak-supervised scenarios.